Florin Stoian — Product Designer

 03 The approach

-• Lead with the pitchOpen with what it is and a quick “how it works”, before the list of challenges.
+• Lead with the pitchOpen with what it is and a quick “how it works”, before any list of challenges.

-• Pick a few, don't dump them allShow the popular and licensed ones first.
+• Feature a fewPopular and licensed challenges first.
 The full list is one click away.

-• Prove it's realPut the numbers, the press and the reviews near the top.
+• Prove it's realThe numbers, the press and the reviews near the top.

 • Give it roomSections you can scan, with one clear thing to do at each step.

-How it went: I read the analytics, did the research, designed, then A/B tested.
-Shipped it with a developer and a CRO.
+How it went: analytics, research, design, then an A/B test.
+Shipped with a developer and a CRO.

 04 The redesign — homepage

 What I cut: the wall.
 Every challenge used to sit on the homepage.
-I moved the full list behind one click, so the page could finally do its job.
+The full list moved behind one click, and the page finally got to do its job.

 theconqueror.events — afterscroll ↕